turingschool-examples/introductory-static-site/README.md

   </section>
 ```

 Now when we refresh the page we see that we have all our content, but it's looking pretty rough.
 The three articles are stacked on top of each other, all the contents are left justified, and our paragraph text is stretching the full width of the screen.
 Let's start fixing this.
 We'll start by making our columns actually be columns.
 Time to utilize our `three-col` class on the opening article tags -- we can add positioning styles, and have flexibility if we at some point want to have other elements on the page be in a three column layout.
-So, in our CSS we'll write the following:
+In our CSS we'll write the following:

 ```css
 .three-col {